kdakan/German-Lessons-A1/README.md

 - ä is pronounced as long ee (Käse, Universität, ähnlich)
 - Words starting with j are pronounced as y (jetzt, ja, jemand)
 - y, if it is not the starting letter of the word, is pronounced as ü (System, Kohlenhydrat, Analyze)
+- Words ending with er are pronounced as a (Körper, Mechaniker)

 ## Greeting:
 - Hallo.
 (Hello - informal)